gottaeat/apathy/README.md

-### msslinux-pure64 build details and maintenance guide
+### msslinux-pure64 build details
-mssLinux is a hobby project based on lfs+blfs 8.4 books, it's\
-the product of my negative feelings, schizoid level loneliness\
-and lack of interest in absolutely nothing but terminals.
+mssLinux is a hobby project based on lfs+blfs 8.4 books, it's the product of my negative feelings, schizoid level loneliness and lack of interest in absolutely nothing but terminals.

-in its current state, it's fully 64bit. i at some point tried a\
-multilib build as well but it got out of control very fast.\
-i don't play games therefore i don't need steam or wine so i\
-don't really need the 32 bit garbage those two need.
+in its current state, it's fully 64bit. i at some point tried a multilib build as well but it got out of control very fast. i don't play games therefore i don't need steam or wine so i don't really need the 32 bit garbage those two need.

-this is the 3rd fully fledged linux from scratch based build\
-i've built in the last 45 days.
+this is the 3rd fully fledged linux from scratch based build i've built in the last 45 days.

 yes.